niclaz/zengo-wallet-challenge/README.md

 **Status: Ongoing**

-All information and code in this repository is **CC0 licensed** do with it what you wish and crack the wallet anon
+All information and code in this repository is **CC0 licensed**

+Do with it what you wish and crack the wallet anon

 ## Essential Links